Rijul25/Heart-shape/README.md

 You can use functions like turtle.forward(...) and turtle.left(...) which can move the turtle around.
 - How to run
-1.Download the code
+- Download the code
-2. Run python3 heart.py
+- Run python3 heart.py

 ![](ezgif.com-video-to-gif.gif)